srivats0603/Algos_Practice/README.md

 "count_segments.py" - This algo counts the number of segments in a string, where a segment is defined to be a contiguous sequence of non-space characters.

+"count_negatives_2d_array.py" - Given a 2d array where all rows and columns are sorted, this algo finds the total number of negative elements in the array.

+"create_taraget_array.py" - given a set of numbers to be inserted at a given set of positions in an array, this class includes two methods to perform these operations.

 "custom_sort_string.py" - This algo sorts a string T based on the custom order given in string S.

 "different_character.py" - Given two strings find the characters which are only available in one of those two strings.

+"diff_prod_n_sum.py" - Given a number, find the difference between the product of the its digits and the sum of its digits.

 "ds_linked_list.py" - a simple class implementing linked list and few important methods like insert head-tail, iterate through the list